 As an underwater photographer, my usual workflow is:

 - Browse photos, and delete bad photos as I go through them.

-- Tweak the saturation (which is often adversely affected by the last two steps).
+- Tweak the saturation (which is often adversely affected by the last step).

 Pros: It’s completely free (even for commercial use!) – but accepts donations.
 Good plugin support & community.